staking-foundation/docs/docs/13-rocketpool.md

 **Diva's unique strength comes into play here**: if a set of Operators with 5% downtime use Diva's DVT, they can perform at 99.99% uptime (0.01% downtime), thanks the DVT improvements.

-Diva's DVT system provides novel risk mitigation mechanisms, thanks to its fault tolerance and consensus mechanisms preventing single Operators from causing damages.
+[Diva's DVT system](dvt) provides novel risk mitigation mechanisms, thanks to its fault tolerance and consensus mechanisms preventing single Operators from causing damages.

-With Diva, Operators require as little as 1 ETH collateral, allowing for higher diversity and uptime, which means better staking rewards.
+With Diva, Operators require as little as 1 divETH [collateral](glossary#collateral), allowing for higher diversity and uptime, which means better [Staking Rewards](staking-rewards).

 **Diva's DVT turns a set of 16 nodes with 95% uptime into a Distributed Validator with 99.99% uptime**

 ![DVT architecture](img/dvt-uptime-improvement.png)

-**The same nodes that today run Rocketpool could perform with 99.999% combined uptime**
+**The same nodes that today run Rocketpool could perform with 99.99% combined uptime**

 ![Diva vs Rocketpool uptime](img/diva-vs-rp-uptime.png)